-Upon interatively solve the equation, we find several solutions corresponding to different phases, $\gamma_i^{(\xi)}$, where $\xi$ labels the different solutions.
+Upon iteratively solving the equation, we find several solutions corresponding to different phases, $\gamma_i^{(\xi)}$, where $\xi$ labels the different solutions.
 The coefficients of the interaction vertex basis on each fixed ray behave as,

-The IR behaviour of the system is governed by these fixed rays, since the arbitrary initial bare interactions will eventually flow to one of these fixed rays and induce corresponding instabilities.
+The IR behavior of the system is governed by these fixed rays, since the arbitrary initial bare interactions will eventually flow to one of these fixed rays and induce corresponding instabilities.

 We can further extract the scaling dimensions of the order parameters on these fixed rays.
 We introduce the fermion bilinear as the order parameter, $\CO =X_{AB}\chi_A \chi_B$, the vertex correction is given by,